Jignesh Mevani: Una incident and Dalit protests

 Mevani rose to national prominence during the protests following the Una flogging incident.
 On 11 July 2016, seven Dalit youths were tortured in the town of Una, Gujarat on the pretext of cow protection and in the presence of the police.
 The assailants had filmed the incident and it was widely shared over social media.
 The incident culminated into a mass movement and large scale militancy among Dalits in the state.
 In midst of the protests, around 30 Dalit rights organisations had combined to form the Una Dalit Atyachar Ladat Samiti (abb.
 UDALS; Committee to fight against Una Dalit atrocities).
 The committee announced that a mass demonstration and assembly against caste based atrocities and discrimination was to be held in Ahmedabad on 30 July 2016.
-Mevani was one of the key organisers of the event, and was appointed as the convener of the committee.
+Mevani was one of the key organisers of the event, and was appointed the convener of the committee.